 Increases The Chances Of Periodontal Disease –

 Regular smoking reduces the immunity power, and its ability to fight against disease-causing germs.
-So if you are a smoker, chances are high that you would suffer from the Periodontal disease.
+So if you are a smoker, chances are high that you would suffer from Periodontal disease.
 And the worst part is, if you are already visiting a dentist for getting your gum disease treated, then you might witness very slow progress.
 The primary reason behind this is, smoking limits the growth of the blood vessels, thereby slowing the healing process.

 Causes Bad Breath –